underpig1/octos/docs/packaging.md

 # Package your mod

 If you want to distribute your mod for others to use and install from the Octos app, you'll need to bundle it into a `.omod` file first.
-Follow this guide to learn how to do this with the Octos Developer Menu or with the CLI.
+Follow this guide to learn how with the Octos Developer Menu or with the CLI.

 ### From the Developer Menu
 Click "Build and share" to export your mod in the `.omod` file format.